Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Acknowledgments

 We thank Kwei-Herng Lai, Prasad Gabbur, Meng Cao, Ryan Jia, Russ Webb, Vedant Joshi, Albert Ge, Harit Vishwakarma, Dyah Adila, Changho Shin, Satya Sai Srinath Namburi, Zhiqi Gao, Avi Trost, and Gabe Orlanski for their helpful feedback and valuable discussion.

 \textbf{Appendix Roadmap.} Our appendix is structured as follows.
-It starts with a theoretical analysis of effective batch reweighting in Appendix~\ref{app:convergence}, studying conditions where Grad-Mimic's online reweighting method outperforms standard gradient descent.
-Next, Appendix~\ref{app:algorithm} outlines Grad-Mimic algorithms for both stages.
+It starts with a theoretical analysis of effective batch re-weighting in Appendix~\ref{app:convergence}, studying conditions where Grad-Mimic's online re-weighting method outperforms standard gradient descent.
+Next, Appendix~\ref{app:algorithm} outlines Grad-Mimic algorithms in both stages.
 This leads into detailed experimental setups, including training configurations and computational resources, presented in Appendix~\ref{app:experiment}.
-Then, we continue with Appendix~\ref{app:comparison}, comparing Grad-Mimic to other model-based data selection approaches.
-Following this, Appendix~\ref{app:efficiency} provides a comprehensive analysis about Grad-Mimic's efficiency advantages, substantiated by various evidence, compared to other baseline methods.
-Appendix~\ref{app:more exp} wraps up with ablation studies, examining temperature controls, choices of layer weights to mimic, and the impact of reference model quality.
-Finally, Appendix~\ref{app:limitation} concludes by discussing the broader impacts and limitations of this work.
+Then, we continue with Appendix~\ref{app:comparison}, providing further discussion when comparing against other model-based data selection approaches.
+After this, Appendix~\ref{app:efficiency} provides a comprehensive analysis about Grad-Mimic's efficiency advantages, substantiated by various evidence.
+We then incorporate additional aggregation alternatives from the weak supervision literature and study their resulting performance, needed runtime, and data requirement in Appendix~\ref{app:aggregation}.
+We further present an interesting application of mimic score for discovering training samples used in reference models in Appendix~\ref{app:reverse engineering}.
+Appendix~\ref{app:more exp} wraps up with extensive ablation studies.
+We investigate temperature stability, extension to text-domain tasks, choices of layer weights, generalization to difference reference models, the impact of reference model quality, scenario when facing new domains, and comparison to human-designed filters.
+Finally, we discuss potential directions in our future work in Appendix~\ref{app:future work}.